EnviroDIY/SensorModbusMaster/README.md

 - int32 (32-bit signed integer)
 - TAI64 (64-bit timestamp, https://www.tai64.com/)
     - This is supported as if it were a 32-bit unix timestamp because the first 16-bits of the TAI64 timestamp will be 0x40000000 until the year 2106.
-- byte (raw bytes of data)
+- byte (8-bit unsigned integer or raw bytes of data)
-- char (c++ style characters)
+- char (c++/ASCII style characters)
 - String (Arduino Strings)
 - pointer (pointers to other registers)
 _____

 ## Notes on modbus maps
 While modbus RTU specifications define the format of a data frame and a very simple data structure for a master and slave, there are no specification for what types of data a slave stores, where it is stored, or in what format it is stored.
-You **MUST** get this information from the manufacture/programmer of your modbus device.
+You **MUST** get this information from the manufacturer/programmer of your modbus device.
 Typically this information is shared in what is called a modbus map.

 You need the following data from your modbus map:
 - the baud rate the device communicaes at (modbus allows any baud rate)